Miskatonic University Press

 Hitchings mentions that Allen does not draw on the work of Matthew Daniel Eddy, who I will investigate, but there are many sources in the notes and bibliography that bear looking up.
 I read The Reckoning by Jacob Soll thanks to Allen, and will soon go on to The Information Master, about Jean-Baptiste Colbert.

 The person I really missed was Harriet M. Welsch from Louise Fitzhugh’s classic children’s novel Harriet the Spy.
-Surely she did more than anyone else to get children to keep notebooks—and keept them private.
+Surely she did more than anyone else to get children to keep notebooks—and keep them private.

 But Allen can’t include everything.
 What he does cover spans hundreds of years and is rich with interesting, rewarding and inspiring examples of how people have written things down.